rmcnamara4/NLP_Projects/README.md

 ⸻

 🎯 Project Goals

 	1. Document my learning journey to solidify my understanding of NLP, from foundational theory to applied projects.
 	2. Provide a roadmap and resources for other data scientists or engineers entering the NLP and LLM space.

 ⸻

 📌 Follow Along
-	•	💻 Code: Everything will be pushed weekly to this GitHub repo
+	•	💻 Code: All code will be pushed regularly to this GitHub repo
-	•	📝 Blog: Read my reflections on Medium (link coming soon)
+	•	📝 Blog: I’ll share reflections and learnings on Medium (link coming soon)
-	•	📬 Updates: I’ll post progress weekly — follow if you want to learn NLP alongside me
+	•	🕒 Timeline: While the plan is 15 weeks, I may adjust the pace to fit life and work.
+The goal is consistency, not perfection.

+> I’m excited to get into the weeds of NLP and uncover what’s under the hood of the LLM sportscar.
+However long it takes, this journey is happening.